 Jeremiah and I had the opportunity to take a weekend getaway thanks to my fabulous parents being willing to come here and "hold down the fort".

+It is a beautiful romantic city with many lovely shady alleys, parks and gardens.
+Jeremiah felt a special kinship with a city that has such a deep appreciation for shade.
 These are some of the ruins of Fort Sumter, where the initial shots of the civil war were fired.
 I've been to quite a few civil war battlefields...I actually once was a bit of a buff.
 My dad and I went to see the movie Gettysburg on opening night in the theater when I was in middle school.
 We sat next to an actor dressed in costume.
 He described in detail an amputation scene that didn't make it into the final cut.

 Anyway, this was the southernmost battlefield that I've visited.
 It was interesting to note the differences in the displays.
 For example, at Gettysburg, Lincoln is portrayed as a hero and savior to the enslaved people.
 But at Fort Sumter the following Abraham Lincoln quote was on display.